mliamkin/UNProgress/README.md

 - Run with compiler

 /templates/index.html
-- Homepage of flask application
+- Homepage file of flask application

 /static/
 - Folder holding static images used in website